afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 ## Magnets (magnetic shift paddles and the alike)

-Magnetic shift paddles are a common choice for sim wheels these days due to their "feel" but, in the end, most of them are equiped with roller lever switches like any other shift paddle.
+Magnetic shift paddles are a common choice for sim wheels these days due to their "feel" but, in the end, most of them are equipped with roller lever switches like any other shift paddle.
 However, magnets could be used as contactless switches, thus beating the lifetime of any mechanical switch.

 Any mechanical switch may be replaced with [Hall-effect (HE)](https://en.wikipedia.org/wiki/Hall_effect_sensor) sensors.
 Note that there are many different kinds of HE sensors, not all suitable for this application.
 Discrete (or "digital") HE sensors/switches, like the widely available [KY-003](https://sensorkit.joy-it.net/en/sensors/ky-003) will work, but note that the sensor itself have to be positioned very close to the magnet.